mariam138/legacy-of-dubai/README.md

 ### Lighthouse
 I used Lighthouse on Chrome's DevTools to test the website's performance on both Mobile and Desktop.

--The initial report for mobile gave a performance score of 62 which was due to the sizewof the front page's hero image.
+- The initial report for mobile gave a performance score of 62 which was due to the sizewof the front page's hero image.
 <!-- Make sure to optimise image further for smaller screens -->

--For the desktop, no issues were raised by the performance test.
+- For the desktop, no issues were raised by the performance test.
 ![Screenshot 2024-01-01 at 21 19 07](https://github.com/mariam138/legacy-of-dubai/assets/150139337/1408e869-9af4-4331-bef1-76df50a30529)